 - Do not pick scabs

-These are all going to help ensure that you are not going to have scars in the shape of the tattoo and that you are not going to have to deal with things like blisters, scabs and pain and possible infection.
+The above will help ensure that you are not going to have scars in the shape of the tattoo.
+And that you are not going to have to deal with things like blisters, scabs and pain and possible infection.
 Taking the time to pay attention and follow these steps is exactly what to do to prevent scarring.

 Reputable Removal Studio

-The first and most important thing to do when you are trying to figure out what to do to prevent scarring is to find a reputable studio.
+The first and most important thing to prevent scarring is to find a reputable studio.
 You want to check the references, the education and any certifications that they might hold.
 You also want to ask as many questions as you can.
-If you are worried about something, it is important that the studio you are having your treatment done in is reputable and that they are also transparent and are willing to talk with you about the process and about what to expect.
+It is important that the studio you are having your treatment done in is reputable.
+And that they are also transparent and are willing to talk with you about the process.